genenetwork/sysmaintenance/assembly_update_documentation/mm9_to_mm10_20161213/update_documentation.md

 Sometimes we need to update to newly released genome assemblies in GeneNetwork.
 This file details the process used to update the database accordingly.
+This file perpared as part of the LiftOver from mm9 to mm10 in December 2016.
+Need to LiftOver rat, human, and other species too, but most text below is directly relevant to mouse.

 ---